adamgordonbell/agbell.github.io/content/blog/2024-05-10-earthly-writing.md

 To a certain extent, that became my thing—try to write these posts that would do well on Hacker News, aim to have one on Hacker News a month.
 That was set as a goal for me.
 It worked better in the earlier days and got harder later on, but it was a lot of fun.

-**Sarah Chen:** I'm curious about your actual writing process.
+**Sarah:** I'm curious about your actual writing process.
 Once you had a topic like "Green vs. Brown Programming Languages," how did you approach the research and drafting?
 Did you have a specific method that helped you consistently produce content that resonated with developers?

 **Adam Gordon Bell:** I would write in a markdown file, and hopefully during the writing process, it would flow out nicely.
 Then there would be the editing process where I would read back through.
 I spent a lot of time reading books with writing tips and tricks and trying to apply them.
 I would also use Grammarly a lot.
 I found it a challenge how much I didn't know about writing.